Dear Doggie Lovers,

 Southern California Pomeranian Rescue is an all-volunteer group.
 We do not have a shelter; therefore, all of our dogs are in private foster homes throughout the Southern California area.

 More information about the breed can be found on the About Pomeranians page.
-Pomeranians that we rescue are screened to the best of our ability, for behavioral issues and health problems prior to to being made available for adoption.
+Pomeranians that we rescue are screened to the best of our ability, for behavioral issues and health problems before being made available for adoption.

 Behavioral screening means that we check to see if they get along with kids, the elderly, cats, dogs, and other animals.
 It also entails checking to see if they nip, are scared of fast movement, are jumpy, don't like to be touched in certain ways, chew excessively, etc.

-Medical screening means that we have them current on vaccines, free of parasites and communicable disease, treated for pre-existing conditions, and declared healthy within manageable limits.
+Medical screening means that we have them current on vaccines, free of parasites and communicable diseases, treated for pre-existing conditions, and declared healthy within manageable limits.

 Why do we ask for a donation when you adopt a rescued Pomeranian?

-How to adopt a Pomeranian from Southern California Pomeranian Rescue.
+How to adopt from Southern California Pomeranian Rescue

 How to Contact Southern California Pomeranian Rescue (SCPR)